MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

    - **Auto-selected**: This option when chosen automatically displays a built-in icon associated with the page.
    - **Custom image**: This option when chosen enables the **Change** button.
 You can select this button to choose an image you want to use.
    - **Icon**: This option when chosen enables the **Change** button.
 You can select this button to choose from a set of stock icons.
-9. If you want to target your card to specific audiences (that is, only the audience you specify will see the card in the dashboard), select one or more groups to target from the **Audiences to target**.
+9. To target your card to specific audiences (i.e. only audiences you specify will see the card in the dashboard), select one or more groups to target.
 For more information on audience targeting, see [Audience targeting](#apply-audience-targeting-to-cards).

 ## Apply audience targeting to cards